jagerber48/sciform/docs/source/usage.rst

  'pm_whitespace': True,
 )

+The global options can be viewed using :func:`get_global_options()` (the settings shown here are the package default settings):

-The global default settings can be modified using the :func:`set_global_options()` function.
+The global options can be modified using the :func:`set_global_options` function.
-Any options passed will overwrite the corresponding options in the current global default settings and any unfilled options will remain unchanged.
+Any options passed will overwrite the corresponding options in the current global options and any unfilled options will remain unchanged.
+The current global options can be viewed using :func:`get_global_options`.
+The global options can be reset to the :mod:`sciform` default global options using :func:`reset_global_options`.

->>> from sciform import set_global_options
+>>> from sciform import set_global_options, get_global_options, reset_global_options
 >>> set_global_options(
 ...     left_pad_char="0",
 ...     exp_mode="engineering_shifted",